akpersad/exceptional-realty/README.md

 # Description

-this is an example for the Intro to Front-end Web Development Course at The Flatiron School.
+This is an example for the Intro to Front-end Web Development Course at The Flatiron School.

 # Contact